nosqlgeek/ng-dmz-demo/README.md

 * Actor Profiles: This represents a User Profile Store.
 Redis will be used as a simple KV-Store (or Data Structure Store) by focusing on the storage and the retrieval of actor profiles.
 * Movies Network: The network contains the information which movie is related to which other one and to which actor.
-* Pub-Sub: If someone likes a Movie then the relevance of an actor will be increased as well.
+* Pub-Sub: Helps to exchange data async. between services

 Neo4j's 'Movies' demo data will be used.

+Here some examples:

+* Actor Profiles Service
+  * Find actors by their id-s
+  * Find actors by their properties

+* Movies Network Service
+  * Find all actors those played in a specific movie

+* Data exchange between them
+  * If someone likes a movie then the relevance of an actor will be increased as well

-## Demo
+## Demo (database tier only)

 ### Redis